- Discuss the vocabulary terms for movement and anatomical position.

 - Discuss the classes of levers and be able to give examples for each.

-- Be able to explain the key concepts of muscles as the prime movers of the body.
+- Be able to explain the key concepts of muscles as the body’s prime movers.

-The nervous system, bones, muscles, and connective tissue work together to produce movement.
+The nervous system, bones, muscles, and connective tissue work together to move.

-Personal trainers need a firm grasp on healthy human movement so that they may correctly build a safe and effective training program.
+Personal trainers need a firm grasp on healthy human movement to build a safe and effective training program correctly.

 Two important fields of study will be biomechanics and kinesiology.